all-ride/ride-lib-router/README.md

 ## RouterResult

-The result of a route action on the router is a route result object.
+The result of a route action on the router is a router result object.
 This object has 3 possible states:

-* empty: no route matched the incoming request
+* __empty__: no route matched the incoming request
-* allowed methods are set: a route matched but not for the incoming request method
+* __allowed methods are set__: a route matched but not for the incoming request method
-* route is set: a route matched and should be invoked
+* __route is set__: a route matched and should be invoked

 ## Code Sample